jaketeater/Very-Simple-USB-Relay/README.md

 Also, I am not familiar with communicating with HIDs, and found the other modules confusing and wanted to create something easier to understand.

+This does NOT work on Windows 7 (and likely other versions of Windows).
+It appears that the OS does not allow the get_feature_report() and send_feature_report() methods.
+If you are able to get this working on Windows, please let me know.

 # Dependencies
 This module depends on the [hidapi module](https://github.com/trezor/cython-hidapi), which can be installed with the following: